 - any person living here should have access to social housing, food banks, unemployment benefits and any other social welfare regardless of immigration status.

-Solidarity City is the creation of a community that rejects a system engendering poverty and anguish, not solely for immigrants and refugees, but also for other Montrealers confronting these same realities.
+A Solidarity City is the creation of a community that rejects a system that engenders poverty and anguish, not solely for immigrants and refugees, but also for other Montrealers confronting these same realities.

 We are opposing fear, isolation, precarity and division.
 We strike back with solidarity, mutual aid, support work and direct action.

 The “Solidarity City” campaign is an attempt to generalize and broaden some key organizing principles that have been applied in migrant justice work in Montreal: